despairblue/furry-octo-dangerzone/04-concept/README.md

 Again, this is not an accurate depiction of how angular works, it's just for illustration purposes.

-The scene-graph is traversed and for each eligable child node a new `treenode` is created.
+The scene-graph is traversed and for each eligible child node a new `treenode` is created.
-The double curly braces are angulars way to denote data access in templates.
+The double curly braces are angular's way to denote data-binding in templates.
 The data from the elements scope is automatically inserted and kept up to date.
-This data binding would than ensure that when the scene-graphs attributes are changed the model is kept in sync and the other way around.
+This data binding would then ensure that when the scene-graphs attributes are changed the model is kept in sync and the other way around.

 ### Interaction